 From time to time, system tests may need to be re-run for a match, possibly several hours after it ends or even the following day.
 In cases where this happens, the results of the last run are considered the final results for the match.
 Competitors who write non-deterministic submissions (e.g. randomized algorithms, or monte-carlo type simluations) may be at risk of their pass/fail status changing as a result of system tests being re-run.
 The results of the last run will be considered final, without consideration to how a submission fared initially.

-TopCoder has a policy against including extra content in a submission that is not part of the solution to the problem.
+TopCoder previously had a policy against including extra content in a submission that is not part of the solution to the problem.
 Starting from TCO 2021 online finals this rule has now been removed.
 There is no penalty for extra content in a submission, as long as it does not violate the rule on code obfuscation.

 During a competition, TopCoder may notify participants of important information regarding the competition via the use of broadcast messages.
 Broadcast messages, by default, will pop-up on your screen when they are sent.
 If the broadcast pop-up is disabled in your Arena, the “Messages” button will blink when a new message arrives.
 In either case, it is possible to get a history of recent messages by clicking on the “Messages” button.
 These messages may contain important information about changes or additions to the problem statements being used in the match.
 Be sure to read any messages that are sent during a match - chances are it’s important!
 Also, remember to check for new messages every time you log into the Arena during a match - you may have missed a message that was sent while you were disconnected.